What Is The Average Hair Growth Rate?

-During the Anagen phase, your scalp will produce 90-95% of all of your hair follicles.
-This is due to your cells in the root of your hair dividing every 24 hours to produce new growth.
+During the Anagen phase, your scalp will produce 90-95% of your hair follicles.
+This is due to the cells in the root of your hair dividing every 24 hours to produce new growth.

-The amount of time your hair follicles are in this active growth phase will vary depending on a lot of predetermined factors, but an average Anagen phase lasts between 2-8 years before an unknown signal triggers the body to enter into the Catagen phase.
+The amount of time your hair follicles are in this active growth phase will vary depending on many predetermined factors.
+Still, an average Anagen phase lasts 2-8 years before an unknown signal triggers the body to enter the Catagen phase.

 2) Catagen Phase “Transition Phase”

-During the Catagen phase, your hair cells will stop dividing which means no new hair growth will be produced.
-Just fewer than 1% of the hairs on your head are at this stage at any single point in time.
+During the Catagen phase, your hair cells will stop dividing, producing no new hair growth.
+As a result, fewer than 1% of the hairs on your head are at this stage at any time.